 This is the place to hear the latest from and to network with current, past, and possibly future grantees, the DES Watershed Assistance Section staff, and other interested parties.

 Whether you are applying for a grant or are already working on your project, examples of other project reports and watershed-base plans may be helpful.

 This simple form is required twice a year to track progress toward reaching project goals.

 - Payment Request, Match, and Procurement Forms

 These forms are used when requesting payment for completed grant tasks, for reporting non-federal match, and for reporting procurements made with grant or match funds.
-Use of the Excel versions is recommended.
 If you do not have access to Excel, please print and mail or scan the forms (note that a free viewer can be downloaded, see below).
 For Word versions, please contact us at email: Katherine.Zink@des.nh.gov phone: (603) 271-8475.